Menu

 Eating high amounts of salt is linked to a significantly higher risk of strokes and cardiovascular disease.

-Researchers recommend that people over age 40 be screened for peripheral artery disease.
+Researchers recommend that all people over the age of 40 be screened for peripheral artery disease.

 Women Have Same Heart Attack Symptoms as Males